jaishree/ActiveAndroidTest/Getting-started.md

 }
 ```

-In our example two tables: Category and Item.
+In our example we have two tables: Category and Item.
 In step two you will create classes for those tables.
 Don’t worry though, this part is easy too.

 We'll go into more detail about setting up the database model later, but here are our classes.